Apr 02 19:16:23 server restartsrv_httpd[24273]: Service Error

 restartsrv_apache_php_fpm --graceful exited unclean

-Websites will show 500 errors.
-The Apache error_log will show errors like the below:
+Websites will show 500 errors, and the Apache error_log will show errors such as:

 Bad file descriptor (9)